Hope on the Slopes raises money for melanoma research at Yale Cancer Center

 Hope on the Slopes is held at various ski mountains throughout the country.
 Nick currently works at Jay Peak and this is the second time Team NickStrong has participated.
 Last year they raised $4,800 which also went directly to fund melanoma research at Yale Cancer Center.
 Nick continues his dream of becoming a member of IFMGA (International Federation of Mountain Guides Association) and plans to continue taking part in Hope on the Slopes.
 Sherrie commented, “Nick looks forward to the event every year more than he does Christmas.
 He remains very active and to quote him directly, ‘You gotta live each moment to the fullest because you never know what tomorrow will bring.’”

-This Article was submitted by Emily Fenton, on Thursday, April 04, 2013.
+This article was submitted by Emily Fenton on April 4, 2013.